ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > ## Different time periods
 >
 > Split the diagnostic in two with two different time periods for the same variable.
 > You can choose the time periods yourself.
+In the example below, we have
-For example, the recent past and
+> chosen the recent past and
-> the 20th century.
-You can do this by using variable groups.
+> the 20th century and have used variable grouping.
 >
 > > ## Solution
 > >